mmking2048/tech-stuff/20200721_kubernetes_scaling/README.md

 horizontalpodautoscaler.autoscaling/hpa-example autoscaled
 ```

-There is a new resource called a horizontal pod autoscaler (HPA), which monitors the CPU usage relative to the pod CPU limit and autoscale threshold.
+There is a new resource created called a horizontal pod autoscaler (HPA), which monitors the CPU usage relative to the pod CPU limit and autoscale threshold.

 Check the HPA: